pypa/wheel/docs/reference/wheel_tags.rst

 .. option:: --python-tag=TAG

-    Override the python tag (prepend with "+" to append, "-" to remove).
+    Override the Python tag (prepend with "+" to append, "-" to remove).
     Multiple tags can be separated with a dot.

 .. option:: --abi-tag=TAG

-    Override the abi tag (prepend with "+" to append, "-" to remove).
+    Override the ABI tag (prepend with "+" to append, "-" to remove).
     Multiple tags can be separated with a dot.

 .. option:: --platform-tag=TAG